pkrll/Helium/README.md

 # Helium
 ## What is it?
-Helium is a web application (written in PHP5, JavaScript/jQuery) for managing content and data, simply speaking, a CMS.
+Helium is a web application (written in PHP5, JavaScript/jQuery) for content management.
 ## Why not done?
-It will be, eventually.
+It will be, eventually, someday.
 ## Will it really?
 Maybe.
 Probably.
 Maybe.
 ## How to use?